14 Healthy Meal Ideas You Can Make in 20 Minutes

 Easiest burger salad

 Courtesy Jessica Cording Nutrition

 Fact: Veggies like lettuce, tomato, and cucumber don’t cost much more than a whole-grain bun.
-So why not turn your hamburger into a salad?
+So why not turn your hamburger into a salad for one of your healthy meal ideas?
 “This burger salad puts a healthier spin on burgers and is a creative way to enjoy that flavor you crave while working in plenty of good-for-you veggies,” says Jessica Cording, RD, a dietitian blogger in New York City.
 Check out these other 25 genius ways to get a healthy lifestyle on a budget.